Superbloom Fund Grantees

 Our grantees are fostering a new generation of environmental stewards.

-• The Women in Nature Network (WiNN) was founded in 2013 by 12 leading conservationists and has grown to become a recognized global community of over 1,000 women working to protect and restore nature.
-Our members range from women revitalizing ecosystems at the community level to leaders of international conservation organizations.
+The Women in Nature Network (WiNN) was founded in 2013 by 12 leading conservationists and has grown to become a recognized global community of over 1,000 women working to protect and restore nature.
+WiNN members range from women revitalizing ecosystems at the community level to leaders of international conservation organizations.

 Women offer some of the most powerful and creative solutions to the pressing challenges of conservation, species and habitat loss, and climate change.
 The Women in Nature Network (WiNN) fosters a global community that connects, supports, and empowers them as conservation leaders through the power of networks, mentorship, global events, and direct support.

-• Expand our women-led biodiversity monitoring networks, equipping trained participants with tools and continued mentorship to generate critical data for conservation action.
+• Expand women-led biodiversity monitoring networks, equipping trained participants with tools and continued mentorship to generate critical data for conservation action.

 • Strengthen existing sustainable livelihood initiatives, including native plant nurseries, restoration efforts, and nature-based enterprises that reduce pressure on fragile ecosystems.

-• Provide targeted seed grants and technical support to grassroots women-led groups already within our network, enabling them to grow and replicate successful solutions.
-This funding will allow us to consolidate and amplify what is already working—ensuring that women at the frontlines of conservation have the resources, skills, and support needed to drive lasting change.
-By strengthening these initiatives, we are not only protecting critical ecosystems but also building resilient communities and scalable models for conservation worldwide.
+Superbloom funding will allow Women for Conservation to consolidate and amplify what is already working—ensuring that women at the frontlines of conservation have the resources, skills, and support needed to drive lasting change.
+By strengthening these initiatives, Women for Conservation is not only protecting critical ecosystems but also building resilient communities and scalable models for conservation worldwide.

-• For the Good supports women and protects nature by expanding education for Maasai girls and equipping them to lead on behalf of their families, communities, and the lands they depend on.
+For the Good supports women and protects nature by expanding education for Maasai girls and equipping them to lead on behalf of their families, communities, and the lands they depend on.

 When girls access school and build agency, everything shifts.
 They delay the age at which they start their families, improving health outcomes and increasing their earning potential.
 They choose to have fewer children, which significantly reduces carbon emissions.
 We enable those choices by ensuring girls stay in school and by providing Sexual and Reproductive Health and Rights (SRHR) education, so they can make informed decisions about their bodies and futures.